 The idea of a security deposit is to give you a reason not to damage the apartment or break your lease.
 If you took care of the apartment and it’s free from damage, you should get your deposit back when you move out.

-Chicago has specific rules about the return of your security deposit for an apartment.
-The landlord must return the deposit 45 days after the tenant moves out.
-Your landlord must also give back your deposit in seven days if you moved out due to a fire.
-There are some exceptions.
-If you live in a building with four units or less, there are no specific rules.
+Most cities have specific rules about the return of your security deposit for an apartment.
+The landlord must return the deposit a specified number of days after the tenant moves out.
+Your landlord must also give back your deposit in an even shorter period if you moved out due to a fire.
+Not that there are usually some exceptions to the rules.

 What If I Don’t Get It Back?